MicrosoftDocs/azure-docs/articles/traffic-manager/traffic-manager-subnet-override-powershell.md

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - For this guide you will need an App Service and a Traffic Manager profile.
-To learn more see, [Create a Traffic Manager profile](./quickstart-create-traffic-manager-profile.md).
+To learn more, see [Create a Traffic Manager profile](./quickstart-create-traffic-manager-profile.md).

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]